SaferMe/saferme-api-docs/30_reports.md

 * user_image
 * user_short_name

+> **Notes:**
-> **Note:** The highlighted fields by default included on the response.
+> - The highlighted fields by default included on the response.

-> User fields are not returned if report is anonymous
+> - User fields are not returned if report is anonymous